 The Corolla Wild Horse Fund is warning visitors NOT to approach, touch or try to feed the wild horses on the beaches.

-On Sunday, a visitor to the Outer Banks snapped photos of a family with children climbing sand dunes and getting dangerously close to the horses.
+In 2014, a visitor to the Outer Banks snapped photos of a family with children climbing sand dunes and getting dangerously close to the horses.

 "I think it's because our horses don't run when they see people, people assume that they are not wild and that's a very dangerous misconception," Corolla Wild Horse Fund Executive Director Karen McCalpin told NewsChannel 3's Todd Corillo.